top of page

 J.F.Kennedy resting place

-JFK, Jackie Onassis, and baby are placed here with an ever burning flame.
-Beautiful monument to our favorite President
+JFK, Jackie Onassis, and baby are placed here with an ever-burning flame.
+A beautiful monument to our favorite President

 This is such an impressive sight to see.
 At any age, this experience will leave a lifelong impression.
 Gives an amazing perspective of the vastness of history and how it impacts us every day.
 Wars of the past are never over.
 We feel them for generations in ways we may not realize on a day-to-day basis.
 This place helps appreciate the value of life, and peace.